skelter/embedding-clojure/clojurejarforusebyjava/README.md

 to do some ahead-of-time compiling.

-If you are doing this, you are probably doing it under duress to take advantage of the Clojure language at a Java day job.
+If you are doing this, you are probably doing it under duress to take advantage of the Clojure language at a Java day job AND you are being hard-headed about certain pragmatic steps, like including a .java glue file to make your life easier.

 Contents